brandur/sorg/content/fragments-drafts/hype-trains.md

 at the time, the articles, talks, and people championing them seemed incredibly compelling.

-While as an industry we seem to be great at building and driving hype trains, we're not so good at dismantling them when the situation calls for it.
+While as an industry we're great at building and driving hype trains, we're not so good at dismantling them when it's appropriate to do so.

-I'd posit that companies that have had a major hand in selling a technology might have some moral responsibility in helping to tip the scale back in the other direction if and when they discover that it's not quite as romantic as they'd originally portrayed.
+I'd posit that companies that have had a major hand in selling a technology might have some moral responsibility in helping to tip the scale back in the other direction if and when they discover that it's not quite as idyllic as they'd originally portrayed.
 The justification is simple: starting to use a new technology is a lengthy commitment, and replacing it is a massive undertaking.
 If it's discovered that certain pieces of technology are bad apples, a